bloomberg/memray/docs/flamegraph.rst

 threads can be analyzed.

-When opening the report, the same merged thread view is presented, but a new "Filter Thread" drop down will be shown.
+When opening the report, the same merged thread view is presented, but a new "Filter Thread" dropdown will be shown.
 This can be used to select a specific thread to display a flame graph for that one thread:

 .. image:: _static/images/filter_thread_dropdown.png

-To go back to the merged view, the "Reset" entry can be used in the drop down menu.
+To go back to the merged view, the "Reset" entry can be used in the dropdown menu.

 Note that the root node (displayed as **memray**) is always present and is displayed as thread 0.